VaultTree/vault-tree/README.md

 ### Is it production ready?

-Absolutely not.
+Are you serious?
+This project has like ...
+1 fork and 1 star (Thanks Eric!).
 We have a long way to go.

-Here are some of the big issues that I could use your help on as we move to version 1.0:
+Here are some of the big issues that I'm thinking about as we move to version 1.0:

 * This is a crypto application so vulnerabilities need to be identified and corrected.
 We need more eyes in this area.
 * We we need to figure out if the supported keywords are sufficient to implement basic secure computation schemes.
-  - For example, Digital Signatures and HMACs are not implemented but could be.
+  - For example, Digital Signatures are not implemented but could be.
   - Should they be implemented?
 What is the use case?
 Ect.
 We need to have these conversations.